MaviMendes/code-challenges/README.md

 # code-challenges
-Solutions to code exercicises from contests and marathons
+Solutions to code exercicises from contests, marathons and code interviews